Nguyễn Xuân Bắc (footballer)

-Nguyễn Xuân Bắc (born 3 February 2003) is a Vietnamese professional footballer who plays as a central midfielder or winger for V.League 1 club PVF-CAND.
+Nguyễn Xuân Bắc (born 3 February 2003) is a Vietnamese professional footballer who plays as a central midfielder or winger for V.League 2 club Công An Nhân Dân.

 Club career

 Born in Phú Thọ, Xuân Bắc joined PVF Football Academy in 2012, after impressing the team coaches during a trial session in his hometown.

 Xuân Bắc made his senior debut with PVF in 2019 at the Vietnamese Third Division and contributed in the team's promotion to the Second Division.

 In 2022, he was transferred to PVF-CAND in V.League 2, a sister club with PVF.
 He quickly gained much game time thanks to his versatility, being able to play everywhere in the midfield, as well as a winger.
 He was named in the V.League 2's Team of the Season at the end of the 2024–25 season after helping his team finish third.

 International career

 In July 2025, Xuân Bắc was called up to the Vietnam under-23s for the 2025 ASEAN U-23 Championship.